Are you stuck in a cycle of destructive or unhealthy behaviour patterns? Is it difficult to make or keep healthy relationships?

 - Healthy coping strategies to deal with life stressors

-- Comfort when managing feelings and emotions that once felt overwhelming
+- Self-regulation – managing feelings and emotions that once were overwhelming

 Imagine freedom from: